-The on-field skirmish Aug.
-10 between the Cardinals and Reds in Cincinnati was a humdinger.
-It sparked memories of the battle royale that broke out between the same two clubs on July 3, 1967, at St. Louis.
+An on-field skirmish Aug.
+10, 2010, between the Cardinals and Reds in Cincinnati was a humdinger that involved Brandon Phillips, Yadier Molina, Johnny Cueto and Chris Carpenter.
+It sparked memories of the battle royale that broke out between the same two franchises on July 3, 1967, at St. Louis.
 Boxscore

-The Reds, trying to stay in the 1967 pennant race with the Cardinals and Cubs, were stunned, humiliated, as St. Louis built a 7-0 lead in the first inning in support of Bob Gibson.
+The Reds, trying to stay in the 1967 pennant race with the Cardinals and Cubs, were humiliated as St. Louis built a 7-0 lead in the first inning in support of Bob Gibson.

 With two out, Lou Brock attempted to steal second.

 He was unsuccessful, but to the Reds it was unnecessary, piling on.

 When Brock next came to bat, leading off the fourth with St. Louis still ahead 7-0, reliever Don Nottebart drilled him with a pitch.

 Gibson knew what to do next.
 Tony Perez led off the Cincinnati fifth.
 Gibson unleashed a fastball that sailed toward Perez’s ear.
 He dived to the dirt to avoid being hit.

 In his book “Stranger to the Game,” Gibson said, “My first pitch buzzed past Perez’s ear, which should have been an indication that I wasn’t trying to hit him.
 If a pitcher is trying to hit a batter, the last place he wants to throw the ball is at the head because it’s the easiest thing to move.
 When I wanted to hit somebody, I threw slightly behind him because a batter will instinctively jump backwards when he sees the ball coming toward him.”

 Added Gibson, “The brushback of Perez was merely a message to lay off Brock.’